 Theatre in the Round Players, Inc. is a membership organization, open to anyone interested in its work and mission.
 There is no membership fee.
 There are more than 800 registered members.
 At an annual meeting, members elect the volunteer Board of Directors.

 The theatre’s facilities are accessible for audience members using wheelchairs.
 Equipment to help audience members hear is provided free of charge.
-Assisted viewing of performances — in which a narrator describes visual elements of a production to patrons with visual impairment — is also available free of charge.
+Assisted viewing of performances — in which a narrator describes the visual aspects of a production to patrons with visual impairment — is also available free of charge.

 MORE FACTS ON: